-COVE Zero is a mass timber, zero carbon MURB located in Dartmouth, Nova Scotia.
-This Portland and Sokomul site offers a unique urban opportunity for an advanced MURB.
-The design team has worked diligently to propose a best and highest use of the site – a proposal blocking and massing that affords the highest as-of-right density for development and proforma advantage, but also a proposal that enhances the urban realm and offers superb views of the city and harbour.
+Cove Zero is a mass timber, zero carbon MURB located in Dartmouth, Nova Scotia.
+This Portland and Skokomul site offers a unique urban opportunity for an advanced MURB.
+A blocking and massing that affords the highest as-of-right density has been proposed to maximize development and proforma, enhance the urban realm, and offer superb views of the city and harbour.

 Cove Zero